-Beautiful nature-inspired egg decorating ideas by Sarah Olmsted of Imagine Childhood.
+Try one of these beautiful nature-inspired egg decorating ideas by Sarah Olmsted of Imagine Childhood this year with your kids.

 I love new ideas for creative egg decorating, so when Sarah from Imagine Childhood offered to write a round-up of natural egg decorating activities, I was so excited!
 And when I saw her beautiful photos, I couldn’t wait to share them.
 Here’s Sarah…